30,000 people gather for a climate summit in a pandemic. What could go wrong?

 For those who can get to Glasgow, many will be shelling out quite a lot.
 Hotel rates quadrupled before selling out.
 Modest one-bedroom Airbnbs were listed at more than $1,000 a night.
 Vacancies are virtually nonexistent.

 “It is critical that Glasgow is ready for the influx of world leaders and others.
-We have heard reports of difficulties finding accommodation, concerned local businesses and reports of train strikes potentially disrupting travel,” said lawmaker Pete Wishart, chair of the British parliament’s Scottish Affairs Committee, which traveled to Glasgow on Monday to have a look for themselves.
+We have heard reports of difficulties finding accommodation, concerned local businesses and reports of train strikes potentially disrupting travel,” said lawmaker Pete Wishart, chair of the British Parliament’s Scottish Affairs Committee, which traveled to Glasgow on Monday to have a look for themselves.

 Wishart said Scotland must deliver “to the world-class standard that the circumstances demand.
 The eyes of the world will be on Glasgow.”